slimebones/rtsp/README.md

 ### Save a video from stream

-You need to install [openRTSP](http://www.live555.com/openRTSP/), for examplei for Arch Linux it is available under `live-media` library:
+You need to install [openRTSP](http://www.live555.com/openRTSP/), for example for Arch Linux it is available under `live-media` library:
 ```bash
 sudo pacman -S live-media